-The first floor of the citadel hosts the mosque of the citadel.
+The first floor hosts the mosque of the citadel.
 Constructed in the Mamluk architectural style of Madrassa, or Islamic teachings schools.
-It consists of four small iwans, or galleries, an open courtyard, Sahn, in the middle, with its ground coated with the finest marble, and a wonderful ornamented Mihrab that is not pointing towards Mecca as the architecture who designed the citadel cared for the military usage of the complex as his most important priority.
+It consists also of four small iwans, or galleries, an open courtyard, Sahn, in the middle, with its ground coated with the finest marble, and a wonderful ornamented Mihrab that is not pointing towards Mecca as the architecture who designed the citadel cared for the military usage of the complex as his most important priority.
 This mosque, situated inside the citadel, had a minaret that collapsed with time passing by.

 When the Ottomans ruled Egypt, they took the citadel as an important stronghold for protecting the North coasts of Egypt.
-They added ranks and categories to the soldiers of the citadel and divided them into pedestrians, knights, and artilleries.
+They added ranks and categories to the soldiers of the citadel in Alexandria and divided them into pedestrians, knights, and artilleries.
 Moreover, when the French army invaded Egypt in 1798, they took control of the citadel as their starting point to rule over Egypt.

-Mohamed Ali, the builder of modern Egypt, recognized the importance of the citadel when he became the ruler of Egypt he resorted the walls of the citadel and added more modern canons in order to preserve this important part of the land of the Nile.
+Mohamed Ali, the builder of modern Egypt, recognized the importance of the citadel of Alexandria when he became the ruler of Egypt he resorted the walls of the citadel and added more modern canons in order to preserve this important part of the land of the Nile.

-In 1904, the Islamic monuments preserve committee made many renovations and restorations in the Qaitbay Citadel based on the studies carried out by the French scientists and scholars during their occupation of Egypt.
+In 1904, the Islamic monuments preserve committee made many renovations and restorations in the Qaitbay Citadel of Alexandria based on the studies carried out by the French scientists and scholars during their occupation of Egypt.